jprjr/multistreamer/README.md

 This project includes a copy of commonmark.js (`static/js/commonmark.min.js`), which is licensed under a BSD-style license.
-The commonmark.js license is available as LICENSE-commonmark-js
+The commonmark.js license is available as LICENSE-commonmark-js.

 This project includes a copy of clipboard.js (`static/js/clipboard.min.js`), which is licensed under an MIT-style license.
-The clipboard.js license is available as LICENSE-clipboard-js
+The clipboard.js license is available as LICENSE-clipboard-js.

+This project includes a copy of Pixabay's "JavaScript-autoComplete" library (`static/css/auto-complete.css` and `static/js/auto-complete.min.js`), which is licensed under an MIT-style license.
+The license is available as LICENSE-autocomplete-js.

 This project includes a copy of zenscroll (`static/js/zenscroll-min.js`), which is public-domain code.
 The license for zenscroll is availble as LICENSE-zenscroll.